Are You A Control Freak?

 4.- Control freaks are dominating.

-Because they believe that they know what is best, they push the people around them to comply with their plans and ideas.
+Because they believe they know what is best, they push the people around them to comply with their plans and ideas.
 To achieve that, they will flood people with texts, emails, and phone calls.
 They will pry and poke and prod to influence people to their point of view.
 They will threaten, coerce, bribe, or whatever it takes to force cooperation.
 This, of course, usually has the opposite effect that they want.
 People treated this way typically respond in one of three ways: resentment, rebellion, or retreat.
 This leaves the control freak upset, angry, and frustrated.
 See #3 above.

-5.- Control freaks can’t admit their mistakes.
+5.- Control freaks can’t admit mistakes.

 They have a huge fear of failure that doesn’t allow them to admit it when they have done something wrong, no matter how small the mistake was.
 When they are corrected or challenged, they may become hostile or defensive.
 Admitting a mistake would validate their fear of being seen as foolish or incapable in the eyes of others.
 Their whole self-worth depends on covering that vulnerability, so they cannot take accountability for errors.
 It must be someone else’s fault.